Brilliant lighting and vast amounts of space make the property ideal for gatherings. Matt McCourtney

 .
 "It's at water level and offers amazing views of landmarks like the Golden Gate Bridge

-, Alcatraz and the San Francisco skyline.
+, Alcatraz, and the San Francisco skyline.
 And since it's the last property on Cliff Road, there's a tremendous amount of privacy."

 Along with its ingenious design, the 1.12-acre estate features 220 feet of shoreline and a wine cellar.
 With five bedrooms and 5.5 bathrooms, the southern-facing home capitalizes on its location by showcasing views of the bay and San Francisco skyline.
-There is also a detached garage and separate two-bedroom guest home that were built in the 1970s.
+There is also a detached garage and a separate two-bedroom guest home that was built in the 1970s.

 Unfinished redwood, a favorite construction material of Hillmer's, complements the steel framework of the main home.
 It is priced at $22.25 million.

 Keeping with Hillmer's design reputation, the home connects with the landscape surrounding it.
 Sharp angles filter natural light and allow striking views.
-Cypress trees older than the home frame the back yard.
+Cypress trees older than the home frame the backyard.
 A mural of sea life serves as a backdrop for the living room and dining room and French doors lead out to a patio offering unobstructed views.